awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 ```

 ## Taking Manual Snapshots<a name="es-managedomains-snapshot-create"></a>

+Snapshots are not instantaneous; they take some time to complete\.
+While a snapshot is in\-progress, you can still index documents and make other requests to the cluster, but new documents \(and updates to existing documents\) aren't included in the snapshot\.
+The snapshot includes indices as they existed at the moment you initiated the snapshot\.

+Elasticsearch snapshots are incremental, meaning that they only store data that has changed since the last successful snapshot\.
+This incremental nature means that the difference in disk usage between frequent and infreqent snapshots is often minimal\.
+In other words, taking hourly snapshots for a week \(for a total of 168 snapshots\) might not use much more disk space than taking a single snapshot at the end of the week\.
+Also, the more frequently you take snapshots, the less time they take to complete\.
+Some Elasticsearch users take snapshots as often as every half hour\.

 You specify two pieces of information when you create a snapshot:
 + Name of your snapshot repository